Hope is the first step toward recovery.

 Jennifer explains that her biggest regret is not seeking help sooner.
 Her story highlights just how easily someone can fall victim to substance misuse and how quickly it can consume your life but that hope and help are there if you reach out.

-Lauren’s Recovery Story
+Lauren’s Heroin Addiction Recovery Story

-Lauren Higgens had been battling serious mental health problems since the age of 12, only to be prescribed medication with no real diagnosis.
-These unresolved issues ultimately contributed to her heroin addiction, and for six years Lauren found herself stuck in the endless cycle of substance abuse.
+Lauren had been battling serious mental health problems since the age of 12, only to be prescribed medication with no real diagnosis.
+These unresolved issues ultimately contributed to her heroin addiction, and for six years Lauren found herself stuck in the endless cycle of substance misuse.
 Having been let down by trust services, and unable to access suitable and available rehabilitation, Lauren suffered a major heroin overdose before being moved into intensive care.

 Lauren’s devastated family feared she would die, and getting her to treatment was a matter of life or death.
 After entering Smarmore, Lauren was getting the help she needed for the first time.
 With her grandparents covering much of the cost, Laura’s family turned to social media to raise the remaining funds.
 Friends, family, and the community pulled together to raise the money she needed to continue her treatment.

-Reflection of Recovery
+Anonymous Reflection of Rehab

 A former patient at Smarmore Castle reflects on her battle with addiction and how she came to seek help at our clinic.
 After spending many lonely years in active addiction, she never imagined recovery would be possible.